-SECTION 14.13 CONSISTENCY WITH THE COMPREHENSIVE PLAN
+SECTION 14.12 CONSISTENCY WITH THE CITY COMPREHENSIVE PLAN

-These land development regulations are required by law to be in conformance with the Comprehensive Plan.
-All development in conformance with these land development regulations shall, therefore, be in conformance with the Comprehensive Plan.
+This Land Development Regulation is required by law to be in conformance with the City Comprehensive Plan.
+All development, required by law to be in conformance with this Land Development Regulation, shall therefore be in conformance with the City Comprehensive Plan.

+14.12.1 Generally

-- 14.13.1 Generally.
-No development may be approved unless the development is found to be in conformance with the Comprehensive Plan and that the provision of certain public facilities will be available at prescribed levels of service concurrent with the impacts of the development on those facilities. - 14.13.2 Determining Conformance with the Comprehensive Plan.
-If a development proposal is found to meet all the requirements of these land development regulations, it shall be presumed to be in conformance with the Comprehensive Plan in all respects except for compliance with the concurrency requirement.
-Any aggrieved or adversely affected party may, however, question the consistency of a development proposal with the Comprehensive Plan.
-If a question of consistency is raised, the Land Development Regulation Administrator or any of the appointed boards, or the Town Council depending on which is responsible for approving the development, shall make a determination of consistency or inconsistency and support that determination with written findings.
+No development may be approved unless the development is found to be in conformance with the City Comprehensive Plan and that the provision of certain public facilities will be available at prescribed levels of service concurrent with the impacts of the development on those facilities.

+14.12.2 Determining Conformance with the City Comprehensive Plan

+If a development proposal is found to meet all the requirements of these land development regulations, it shall be presumed to be in conformance with the City's Comprehensive plan in all respects except for compliance with the concurrency requirement.
+Any aggrieved or adversely affected party may, however, question the consistency of a development proposal with the City Comprehensive plan.
+If a question of consistency is raised, the Land Development Regulation Administrator or any of the appointed boards, or the City Council depending on which is responsible for approving the development, shall make a determination of consistency or inconsistency and support that determination with written findings.

-14.13.3 Maintaining Level of Service Standards.
-The Town shall require a concurrency review to be made with applications for development approvals and a Certificate of Concurrency issued prior to development.
+14.12.3 Maintaining Level of Service Standards

+The City shall require a concurrency review to be made with applications for development approvals and a Certificate of Concurrency issued prior to development.
 The review will analyze the development's impact on traffic circulation, sanitary sewer, solid waste, drainage, potable water, and recreation and open space for available service in order for the development to be concurrent.
 If the application is deemed concurrent, a Certificate of Concurrency will be issued by the Land Development Regulation Administrator.
 If the development requires any other development permit, a copy of the Certificate of Concurrency shall be included with any future application for a development permit.
 A separate concurrency review shall not be required for each development permit for the same project.
-Concurrency review addresses only the availability of public facilities and capacity of services and a Certificate of Concurrency does not represent overall development approval.
+Concurrency review addresses only the availability of public facilities and capacity of services and a Certificate of Concurrency does not represent overall development approvals.